 Driving requires focus to maintain safety, and distractions can lead to accidents.
 With the widespread usage of cell phones, there have been changes in distracted driving laws to account for the increase in distractions available.
-Hinkle Law Offices knows the effects distracted drivers can have, and if you or a loved one has been subject to that, we can help.
+Hinkle Law Offices, LLC. knows the effects distracted drivers can have, and if you or a loved one has been subject to that, we can help.

 In 2014, a bill was passed making texting and other typing on wireless devices illegal while driving.
 This includes temporary stops like traffic lights.
 This includes website usage but doesn’t ban GPS or in-dash panels.
 It also allows for hands-free texting and phone calls, but local laws restrict driving while engaging in a phone call in cities like Albuquerque and Santa Fe.

 Even a hands-free phone call is not significantly safer than hand-held use.
 Anything that pulls a driver’s attention from the road is considered distracted driving.
 New Mexico specifically has a law against driving without “full time and entire attention.”
 Collisions caused by distracted driving are considered negligence, and if you’ve been involved, you have the right to seek damages.